mvare007/mvare007/README.md

 <h1 align="center">Hello I'm Marco!
 Pleased to meet you! 😀</h1>
 <h3 align="center">
-  Programming is one of my passions, especially when I'm tinkering with Ruby as I 'am a Rubyist at heart - it's hard to resist the allure of creating digital wonders with just a few lines of beautiful, idiomatic code.
+  Programming is one of my passions, especially when I'm tinkering with Ruby as I 'am a Rubyist at heart. it's hard to resist the allure of creating digital wonders with just a few lines of beautiful, idiomatic code.
 </h3>
 <br/>
 <img src="https://komarev.com/ghpvc/?username=mvare007&style=flat-square&color=yellow" alt="Profile Views Counter">